 Code of Conduct

-For members of the Dutch Council for Training and Education (NRTO)
+For members of the Dutch Council for Training and Education (NRTO).
+Please see this link.

 The NRTO members contribute daily to the development of talents, of both young people and adults.
 Our members are also sparring partners for companies in the field of learning and development.
 NRTO is a branch organisation; its members consider it their responsibility to set standards with respect to the conduct of their members.
 The aim of the NRTO Code of Conduct is to contribute to socially responsible business operations and the promotion of the expertise and reliability of its members.
 This Code of Conduct also applies to subcontractors and work partners of NRTO members who supply services on their instructions.
 The Code of Conduct serves as a calling card for the industry.